 As discussed previously, routing and mixing through the control panel is quite easy and intuitive.
 The color-coded routing scheme allows you to quickly find the right input/output,

 One thing to be aware of is that the number of channels (REC and PLAY points) when using the USB 2.0 connection is not 64.
-The max number of channels for the USB connection is 32 and it’s usually less than 32, due to the USB 2.0 bandwidth limitations.
-The default number of USB channels is 24.
-In some cases, you will be able to increase it to 32 (in the settings), but that won’t work on all computers.
+The max number of channels for the USB connection is 32 and with some PC builds less than 32, due to the USB 2.0 bandwidth limitations in some chipsets.
+OS X builds rarely suffer from this.
+The default number of USB channels is 32.
+In some cases, you will be prompted to use 24, but that won’t be the case on all computers.

 The control panel offers a lot of flexibility when it comes to routing, mixing, and playing with the effects.
 You can basically route any input to any output, make multiple monitor mixes, etc.